 Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational.

-Our online self-paced courses are similar to online fixed-date courses, but are designed to give you a six-month period from time of enrollment to complete all assignments.
+Our online self-paced courses are designed to provide flexibility and autonomy for learners.
+Unlike traditional classroom methods, which require attendance at scheduled times, self-paced courses allow you to progress through the material at your own speed within a six-month period from the time of enrollment.
 Your instructor will provide feedback via written responses on your assignments and exams.
 Grades are based on completed projects, assignments and exams.

-• Typically, there is a final project, paper, or exam due in the last module that culminates all of the topics covered in each of the learning modules.
-You’ll find that the design of the learning modules has a rhythm to help you manage your time in the course.
+Typically, there is a final project, paper, or exam due in the last module that synthesizes all the topics covered throughout the course.
+The design of the learning modules follows a consistent rhythm to help you manage your time effectively.
+Grades will be available within two weeks of final submission, transcripts will be automatically mailed out following grades being posted and approved.
+Please allow 3-4 weeks from when final grades are posted to receive a transcript.

 With hundreds of courses across a range of education-related topics, there’s a strong chance we have the ideal class for you!